-So, you are going to have the labeling of the terminal amino acid in this way.
-So, you are going to have the labeling.
-So, labeling with the fluorescent dye in different and then you are going to do the sequencing, then you are going to identify that labeled amino acid that sequencing you can do by two methods you can use the Sanger sequencing method or you can use the Edman degradation method.
+So, you are going to have the labelling of the terminal amino acid in this way.
+So, you are going to have the labelling.
+So, labelling with the fluorescent dye, in different, and then you are going to do the sequencing, then you are going to identify that labelled amino acid.
+That sequencing, you can do by two methods.
+You can use the Sanger sequencing method, or you can use the Edman degradation method.

 So, this is what it is showing here.
-First you are going to start with the 3D fold structures, then you are actually going to you know make it unfold.

-So, you are going to use the different types of treatments like you are going to use react with the FD and B and all that.
-So, that it is actually going to break the disulfide linkages and then once the it is going to adopt the primary structures, then that you are going to degrade the primary structure with the help of the different types of chemicals or the enzymes and that is how you are going to get the small fragments.
-And once you got these small fragments, you can actually be able to do the sequencing and then once the sequencing is over, then you can be able to put these blocks together and that sequencing you can do either by the Edman degradation method or to the Sanger sequencing method.
+First, you are going to start with the 3D fold structure, then you are actually going to make it unfold.
+So, you are going to use the different types of treatments, like you are going to use react with the FDNB, and all that, so that it is actually going to break the disulphide linkages.
+And then, once the it is going to adopt the primary structures, then that you are going to degrade the primary structure with the help of the different types of chemicals or the enzymes and that is how you are going to get the small fragments.

+And once you got these small fragments, you can actually be able to do the sequencing, and then once the sequencing is over, then you can be able to put these blocks together and that sequencing you can do either by the Edman degradation method, or to the Sanger sequencing method.
 So, let us understand.
-So, in the state 1 this is the stage 1.

-So, stage 1 you are going to convert the 3D conformations into the 1D or the primary structures.
-So, that you are going to achieve simply by the stage 1 where you are first going to break the disulfide linkages.
-So, stage 1 is the breaking of the disulfide bonds.
-So, you can imagine that this is the protein which has a disulfide linkages and the disulfide linkages interfere with the complete sequencing procedure as it does not allow the release of the cleaved amino acid from the peptide chain.
-There are 2 approaches to disrupt the disulfide linkages in a protein sequence.
+So, in the stage 1, this is the stage 1.
+So, stage 1, you are going to convert the 3D conformations into the 1D or the primary structure.
+So, that you are going to achieve simply by in the stage 1, where you are first going to break the disulphide linkages.

+So, stage 1, stage 1 is the breaking of the disulphide bonds.
+So, we can imagine that this is the protein, which has a disulphide linkages.
+And the disulphide linkages interfere with the complete sequencing procedure as it does not allow the relief of the cleaved amino acid from the peptide chain.

-In the first approach the protein is oxidized with a performic acid to produce the 2 cystic acid.
-So, why there is a need to break the disulfide linkages because if you do not break the disulfide linkages, even if this particular amino acid is actually going to be labeled and it is going to be hydrolyzed, it is not going to be released from the main chain because it is still having a it is bind to the main chain through a disulfide linkage and that is why it is important to break the disulfide linkages.
-So, disulfide linkages we have the 2 approaches in the approach 1 you can actually use the oxidation with the performic acid and that is when you do the performic acid treatment it is actually going to break the linkage between the disulfide linkages and that is how it is actually going to give you the 2 fragments.
-Whereas in the approach number 2, the protein is reduced by the DTT or beta mercaptoethanol to form the 2 cysteine followed by the treatment with the iodoacetate to form the carboxymethyl cysteine formation of the carboxymethyl cysteine is stopped the reformation of the disulfide bond.
-So, in the approach 2, what you are going to do is vou are going to add the DTT.
+There are two approaches to disrupt the disulphide linkages in a protein sequence.
+In the first approach, the protein is oxidized with a performic acid to produce the two cystic acid.
+So, why the, there is a need to break the disulphide linkages, because if you do not break the disulphide linkages, even if this particular amino acid is actually going to be labelled, and it is going to be hydrolysed, it is not going to be released from the main chain, because it is still having a, it is bind to the main chain through a disulphide linkage.

+And that is why it is important to break the disulphide linkages.
+So, disulphide linkages, we have the two approaches, in the approach one, you can actually use the oxidation with the performing acid.
+And that is, when you do the performing acid treatment, it is actually going to break the linkage between the disulphide linkages.
+And that is how it is actually going to give you the two fragments.

+Whereas in the approach number 2, the protein is reduced by the DTT or betamercaptoethanol to form the two-cysteine followed by the treatment with the iodoacetate to form the carboxymethyl-cysteine.
+Formation of the carboxymethyl-cysteine stop the reformation of the disulphide bond.
+So, in the approach 2, what you going to do is, you are going to add the DTT.